ashleychontos/pySYD/docs/index.rst

    <br />

+pySYD: |br|
-pySYD: Automated Extraction of Global Asteroseismic Parameters
+Automated Extraction of Global Asteroseismic Parameters
 ========================================

 ``pySYD`` is an open-source python package to detect solar-like oscillations and measure global asteroseismic parameters. ``pySYD`` provides best-fit values and uncertainties for the following parameters: